epfl-cs358/2025fa-SLAMaleykoum/README.md

 ### ESP2

 #### Hardware :

-- **Encoder jitter**: noisy tick timing from electrical/mechanical issues degraded velocity estimation.
+  - **Encoder jitter**: The encoder produced noisy tick timing due to electrical noise, slight mechanical misalignment, and (before switching connectors) intermittent contact.
+This caused unstable velocity estimates, especially at higher speeds.

-  **Fix**: used AS5600 library for error handling.
+    **Fix**: The AS5600 library (Rob Tillaart) was used to reject obviously invalid readings.
+While it does not smooth data, it prevented major miscalculations and improved low‑speed velocity estimation.

-  **Recommendation**: sample encoder at high, consistent rates; fuse with IMU data; consider wheel‑mounted encoder for higher resolution.
+    **Recommendation**: sample encoder at high, consistent rates; Use screw terminal blocks.
+Consider a wheel‑mounted encoder for higher effective resolution (gearbox ratio ≈ 1:10 reduces motor‑shaft resolution at the wheel).

-- **Motor PID control**: stock THW‑1060 ESC only allowed discrete throttle steps, preventing smooth PID control so we were't able to implement it.
+  - **Motor PID control not feasable**:The stock THW‑1060‑RTR ESC only provides discrete throttle steps.
+Small PWM changes often produced no     speed change, then suddenly jumped to a higher speed.
+This made PID velocity control impossible, hence the controller oscillated and never converged.

+    **Fix**: PID control was abandoned; the car was operated at a constant low throttle.

-  **Recommendation**: replace with IBT‑4 (BTS7960) for smooth PWM and closed‑loop speed control.
+    **Recommendation**: Replace the ESC with an IBT‑4 (BTS7960) motor driver for smooth PWM.

-- **IMU acceleration**: drift and bias made acceleration unreliable for odometry/EKF fusion.
+  - **IMU acceleration Unreliable for Odometry and EFK**: drift and bias made acceleration unreliable for odometry/EKF fusion.

     **Fix**: acceleration was deprioritized in favor of encoder-based velocity estimation.

     **Recommendation**: perform proper IMU calibration, apply bias estimation and low-pass filtering, and rely more heavily on gyroscope + encoder fusion rather than raw acceleration.

-- **Odometry**: When trying to estimate the car's position at higher speeds, due to the lack of smooth incrementations, the values become wrong and the car can no longer locate itself
+#### Software
+  - **Odometry Breakdown at Higher Speeds**: At higher speeds, the combination of encoder jitter, IMU drift, and discrete ESC   throttle steps caused odometry to diverge.
+The car eventually lost track of its position.

-  **Fix**: no fixes, we just give the car a constant slow speed which is one of its slowest ones.
+    **Fix**: No full fix was possible with the existing hardware.
+The car was limited to one of its slowest stable speeds.

-  **Recommendation**: Review if the issue is because the odo,etry task isn't being computed fast enough or if there are jitters related to encoder and imu readings.
+    **Recommendation**: Verify whether the odometry task is running fast enough and with high priority.

+  - **IMU Yaw Jump Filtering**: The IMU occasionally produced sudden yaw jumps, which corrupted the estimated pose sent to ESP1 and affected how the bayesian map was built.

+    **Fix**: A yaw‑stability filter was implemented: ESP2 only stores and transmits its position if the yaw change is ≤ 15° between updates.
+This prevented corrupted odometry packets from polluting the global map.

+    **Recommendation**: Always include sanity checks on IMU orientation.

 ## Archives
 The purpose of this directory is to save our previous work, and keep track of the tests we made.